moe-salek/2048-game-in-java/README.md

-# 2048 Game
+# 2048 Game in Java

-An original game - The famous 2048 game made by Java Swing and AWT.
+The famous 2048 game developed using Java Swing and AWT.

 ## Getting Started